 los angeles west coast downtown crop

-We all need a break from routine every now and then, and a weekend escape is the perfect way to relax and recharge or chase thrills with your friends and family.
-If you happen to live in or near Los Angeles, you’ll be happy to know that planning a quick getaway from the city is now easier than ever, even if you only have a few days to spare.
+We all need a break from routine now and then, and a weekend escape is the perfect way to relax and recharge or chase thrills with your friends and family.
+If you happen to live in or near Los Angeles (or are traveling in for a trip), you’ll be happy to know that planning a quick getaway from the city is easier than ever, even if you only have a few days to spare.

-The best part about setting sail on a Catalina Island cruise or Ensenada, Mexico cruise is that all of these short sailings squeeze in plenty of captivating scenery, unique activities and epic fun in the sun.
-Whether you’re traveling with your best friends, your significant other or your little ones, these are just some of the top experiences you can look forward to on the best weekend cruises from Los Angeles.
+The best part about setting sail on a Catalina Island, Ensenada or Cabo, Mexico, cruise is that all of these short sailings squeeze in plenty of captivating scenery, unique activities and epic fun in the sun.
+Whether you’re traveling with your best friends, your significant other or your little ones, these are just some of the top places to visit on a short cruise from the West Coast.

 Despite what you may be thinking, this isn’t your typical casino.
 In Italian, the word “casino” means “gathering place,” and that’s exactly what William Wrigley Jr. had in mind when he commissioned this beautiful building in 1929.
 Nearly a century old, the Catalina Casino was a hub for movie moguls and celebrities alike, including Samuel Goldwyn, Louis B. Mayer, Charlie Chaplin and Marilyn Monroe.
 The parties hosted in its 20,000 square-foot ballroom — the largest circular ballroom in the world — were legendary.
 Get a feel for the rich history and gilded glamor of the place on a guided tour during your visit to the island.